Are you struggling with addiction?

 What is chemsex and why does it matter?
 A breakdown of the risks involved within the LGBTQ community.

 Sex, drugs and rock n roll have gone hand in hand since the 1960s.
-But today, we’re going to focus on two out of three vices – sex and drugs, aka chemsex.
+But today, we’re going to focus on two out of three vices – sex and drugs, aka chemsex and “what is chemsex”.

 What is chemsex?

-Chemsex (also known aschemfun or party and play) involves using hallucinogenic and sedative drugs to enhance a sexual experience.
-The three most common drugs used are GHB, mephedrone and crystal meth.
+Chemsex (also known as chemfun or party and play) involves using chrystal meth aka meth, Tina, methamphetamine drugs to enhance a sexual experience.
+The three most common drugs used are crystal meth, GHB, mephedrone and poppers.
 The use of drugs during sex can help intensify physical sensations, increase desire, reduces inhibitions and change psychological experiences.
 Chemsex can last for many hours and can be experienced with one or multiple partners or during lone masturbation.

 Chemsex and drug addiction

 Chemsex comes with many risks, especially to those who are prone to drug addiction.
 Since it enhances a sexual experience, many rely on the use of drugs when having sex.
-The more often someone engages with chemsex, the more likely they are to become dependent on drugs when participating in any sexual activity.
+The more often someone engages with chemsex, the more likely they are to become dependent on drugs, especially meth when participating in any sexual activity.

 It is very common for people to experience a ‘comedown’ after taking the drugs, which usually involves periods of depression and feeling low.
 During a comedown, some will choose to continue the drugs again to avoid feeling the negative emotions, creating an addictive cycle.